jazzband/django-floppyforms/docs/geodjango.rst

 .. image:: images/geomcollection.png

-Django-floppyforms provides fields and rich widgets for easy manipulation of GEOS geometry fields.
+django-floppyforms provides fields and rich widgets for easy manipulation of GEOS geometry fields.
 All geometry types are supported thanks to OpenLayers and a custom WKT parser/serializer implementing some Django-specific tweaks.